nasuni-labs/nasuni-dashboards/README.md

 7. Identify the agent\_host to delete.

-8. Delete all data for the agent_host, replacing the **FQDN** with the case-sensitive FQDN:
+8. Delete all data for the agent_host, replacing the **FQDN** and brackets with the case-sensitive FQDN:

     ```shell
     DELETE FROM "Nasuni" where agent_host = '<FQDN>'